 Spot On is a series of community conversations designed to illuminate the major themes of selected plays in Northern Stage’s main stage season.
 Featuring artists, academics, community leaders, and inspirational figures you will want to hear from, these conversations are curated to spark resonant dialogue among our community members.
-Conversations take place prior to a Sunday afternoon performance: talks begin at 3 PM and end at 4 PM and are followed by receptions in the Roesch Family Lobby with light snacks and beverages.
+Conversations take place prior to a Sunday afternoon performance: talks begin at 3 PM and end at 4 PM.

-Spot On conversations are free and open to the public, but you must reserve your seat by contacting the Box Office at email@example.com or by calling (802) 296-7000.
+Spot On conversations are free and open to the public, but you are recommended to reserve your seat by contacting the Box Office at email@example.com or by calling (802) 296-7000.

 Sunday, December 17th, following the 2 PM Performance